klaatu01/yal/README.md

 w_radius    = 0
 ```

 > Any change you save will be applied live.
-If you change `theme = ...`, the UI updates immediately. `Ctrl‑T` in YAL lets you preview and apply a theme without editing files; it writes back the selected theme name to `config.toml` for persistence.
+If you change `theme = ...`, the UI updates immediately. `Ctrl‑T` in YAL lets you preview a theme only.

 ### Config reference